Copyright © 2010-2011 W3C® (MIT, ERCIM, Keio), All Rights Reserved. W3C liability, trademark and document use rules apply.

 directive-name = "font-src" directive-value = source-list

-If the policy contains an explicit font-src
+If the policy contains an explicit font-src, let the

 allowed font sources be the result of parsing the directive's value as a source